orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  # TODO: compile/map/cast/ ... probably fit in that separate category.
 Wrap to any object if translation exists (in python case inspect?). - Realize is probably similarly on another level of abstraction.
 	  # TODO: FILTER/WHERE/IF/... for instance - branch different effect

 `.traverse` ..
-- Switch perspective is switching names of functions
 - It is ordered from one perspective, unordered from another.
 - number/int/... chain .any/.all with .as_ for example.
 (Prepare on the boundary, then shove it through. - lazy func) `.terminal / ..`